-The City shall coordinate the planning of potable water and sanitary sewer facilities, water supply sources, demands, other services and level-of-service standards with the FKAA, South Florida Water Management District, other South Florida local governments and through the Lower East Coast Water Supply Plan Update adopted November 8, 2018, as necessary.
-This includes the City of Florida City activities that affect its wellfield area.
-The City shall achieve this through:
+The City shall coordinate the planning of potable water and sanitary sewer facilities, water supply sources, demands, other services and level-of-service standards with the FKAA, South Florida Water Management District, other South Florida local governments and through the Lower East Coast

+Water Supply Plan Update adopted November 8, 2018, as necessary.
+This includes the City of Florida City activities that protect its wellfield area.